r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       that provides the ability for AV engines to apply signatures to buffers both in memory and on disk.

 ![enigma0x3 - AMSI Bypass](http://i.cubeupload.com/6y9yF9.png)
-`HINT: Invoke-Expresion powershell method flagging AMSI detection`<br />
+`HINT: Invoke-Expression powershell command flagging AMSI detection`<br />

 <br />